jenny-yu/shinySession1/README.md

 # shinySession1
-changed width of slider input
+changed width of slider input;
-changed style of histogram
+changed style of histogram.